Organogels: Differential scanning calorimetry (DSC)

 This is a reliable technique for measuring the strength of the intermolecular interactions in gels.
 Gel network strength is proportional to the magnitude of enthalpy change (ΔH).
 A higher ΔH means a more tightly bonded network while a smaller enthalpy value means a network made of weaker bonds.

 Microscopy

 There are numerous microscopy methods for defining gel structures which include SEM and TEM.
 Use of microscopic techniques can directly determine the physical parameters of the gel matrix.
 These include measurements of pore diameter, wall thickness and shape of the gel network.
 Use of SEM can distinguish between gels that have a fibrous network as opposed to those that have a three-dimensional cross linked structure.
-It must be noted that microscopy techniques may not yield quantitatively accurate results.
+Microscopy techniques may not yield quantitatively accurate results.
 If a high vacuum is used during imaging, the liquid solvent can be removed from the gel matrix-inducing strain to the gel which leads to physical deformation.
 Use of an environmental SEM, which operates at higher pressures, can yield higher quality imaging.